 Real Estate Investments

-CREI Partners provides opportunities for investors to grow their wealth in purchasing large multi-family apartments.
+CREI Partners provides opportunities for investors to grow their wealth in purchasing or developing multi-family apartments, RV/Boat Storage, and build-to-rent communities.
 We bring investors together to purchase bigger projects, reduce risk, and provide greater returns.
 This form of investing is called a syndication.
 Each investor owns a percentage of the equity in the property depending on the amount invested.
 Once the property has been acquired CREI Partners immediately begins the value-add strategy through operational and building improvements.
 We will increase the value through renovating the building, increasing income, and reducing expenses where possible while maintaining a safe and comfortable environment for our residents.
 Our investors enjoy the passive income while CREI Partners handles the day to day decisions.

 Yes.
 Investors can invest through their traditional self-directed IRAs.
 Investors are also able to invest through their LLC, LP, or Trust.
 Please contact CREI Partners if you have questions about how this works or need help selecting a custodian.